 RNZCUC sets aside funds each year to support research (or research-like projects) in urgent care.
 The College shares this between doctors whose research/project has been recognised as supporting the College’s strategic objectives or advances urgent care in some way.
 The grants can cover any part of the research or project, and can be at any stage (other than already-completed and published).

-The Executive Committee seeks applications for grants for 2020.
-If you wish to apply, please send a proposal via email to the General Manager (email@example.com) by 19 June.
+The Executive Committee seeks applications for grants for 2021.
+If you wish to apply, please send a proposal via email to the General Manager (email@example.com) before 9am, 3 May.

 Proposals should include:

 - Background information about the research/project

 - An explanation about how the results of the research/project would support the College strategy or contribute knowledge to the domain of urgent care

 - Timeframes (and project plan if over several years)

 - What sources of funding have already been applied for, or are already approved/received

 - The amount you request from the College

 - If there would be restrictions on the College having access to the result(s) and sharing it via the website or at conferences.